jsjoeio/joeprevite.com/content/2021-04-06-ssh-into-termux-from-your-computer/index.md

    ```sh
    ssh <username>@<host> -p8022
    ```
 8. Type in your password and viola!
-You're accessing Termux from your computer
+You're accessing Termux from your computer.

 ## Additional Resources